 Effects on the unborn child: The risks to the foetus from smoking mothers are well known.
 However, it has also been found that the child of a pregnant woman subjected to passive smoking is more likely to be of low birth weight, and is at increased risk of dying soon after birth.

 - Going Smokefree: A guide for workplaces developed by The Cancer Council Victoria (phone number: 03 9635 5000) and the National Heart Foundation (phone number: 1300 36 27 87).
-It can also be downloaded [pdf] from the Cancer Council website.
+This and other resources can also downloaded from the Cancer Council website.

-- The Quit website has resources, information on the current laws, and workplace specific information.
+- The Quit website has resources, information on the current laws (Smoking the law, and OHS obligations), and workplace specific information.
 Also check the Cancer Council Victoria and the Cancer Council Australia websites.

-- NOHSC (now SafeWork Australia) Guidance Note: Elimination of Environmental Tobacco Smoke in the Workplace - can be downloaded from this page of the Safe Work Australia website.
+- NOHSC (now SafeWork Australia) Guidance Note: Elimination of Environmental Tobacco Smoke in the Workplace [pdf].

 - From EU-OHSA: